dekoning-lab/grand-conv/ReadMe.md

   - If Macro ```PARA_ON_SITE``` is defined, the program will parallel based on the length of input sequence alignment when executing ```AncestralMarginal()```
   - If Macro ```PARA_ON_NODE``` is defined, the program will parallel based on the sizes of input phylogenetic tree when executing ```AncestralMarginal()```
 * One compiler optimization flag ```-m64``` was added and used as default in ```Makefile```.
 If running on 32-bit machine, this flag should be turned off
+* For shallow phylogenies it may be useful to use a previously determined metric of divergence rather than relying on those estimated by grand-conv.
+This can be done by supplying a second tree with pre-determined measures for each branch length.
+To do this, include the flag ```--divdistfile=dat/NUC2.tree``` when calling gc-discover.